JBradbeer/econ323_ufc_fight_summary/README.md

 ## Data Sources
-The data for this project was created from the merging of four data sources.
+The data for this project was found on Kaggle, here.

 ## How to Use the Fight Summary